CodyG-2021/03-JavaScript-Password-Generator/README.md

 A note from Cody:

 *JS is why I joined this bootcamp.
-I feel like its the foundation I really need to lay the foundation that connects it all.
+I feel like its the tools I really need to lay the foundation that connects it all.
 This was a good challenge, but I feel the next assignment will be harder.*